lverwimp/state_gradients/README.md

 More information can be found in this paper:

 Lyan Verwimp, Hugo Van hamme, Vincent Renkens and Patrick Wambacq.
 2018.
 [State Gradients for RNN Memory Analysis](https://www.researchgate.net/publication/325818651_State_Gradients_for_RNN_Memory_Analysis).
 In: *Proceedings Interspeech*.
-Hyderabad, Inda, 2-6 September 2018, pp. 1467-1471.
+Hyderabad, India, 2-6 September 2018, pp. 1467-1471.

 # Installation and setup